The digital transformation journey

 When it comes to pursuing design-led solutions, Infosys design executive Corey Glickman warned against excessive prototyping.
 He said too many companies spend millions of dollars a year on prototypes and proofs of concept without ever moving on to implement those pilots at scale.
 In times of disruptive change, companies must bite the bullet and make big bets.
 It sometimes takes an industry leader or innovative upstart to establish a new norm.
 “No one would have a digital twin today if GE hadn’t sunk millions of dollars into developing theirs,” Glickman pointed out.

 Systems engineering has emerged as a critical role in the digital age.
 The best systems designers are diligent scientists with master’s degrees and many years of work experience.
 This type of talent is in short supply, exacerbating the war for talent.
 However, the good news is that a systems designer with experience in one area can typically apply his or her knowledge to other domains.
 “Systems designers understand how large, complex systems behave,” Glickman said.

 “As a discipline, systems design is universal enough that someone with experience in financial services can apply their skills and experience to software design or health care.”

-Finally, the success of design-led digital transformation depends on the involvement of senior executives.
-Design is helping transform major components of enterprise operating models, and success requires buy-in and leadership from the top.
+Finally, the success of design-led digital transformations depends on the involvement of senior executives.

 Digital transformation accelerator No. 4: learning